GDQuest/blender-power-sequencer-docs/docs/crossfades.md

 ## Crossfades

 Crossfades or dissolves are smooth transitions from one video or image strip to another.

 To achieve a crossfade in Blender you add a cross or gamma cross effect strip that stacks on top of two video or image strips.
+Power Sequencer makes it easier to add and manipulate crossfades with the following operators and shortcuts.

 ### Add a crossfade